Narven/rustwannabe/src/005-variables.md

 # Variables

-Variables in rust are prety similar to any other language.
+Variables in rust are pretty similar to any other language.

 {blurb, class: info}
 Rules for defining a variable: